DevExpress/testcafe/docs/articles/documentation/using-testcafe/installing-testcafe.md

 * Local installation makes your project setup easier: `npm install` executed in the project directory installs all dependencies including TestCafe.
 * Different projects can use different local TestCafe versions.

+You can also run TestCafe [without prior installation](#ad-hoc-installation).
+However, this is not recommended for regular use.

 ## Global Installation

 ```bash